rethinkdb/docs/api/ruby/index.md

 r.and(bool, bool[, bool, ...]) &rarr; bool
 {% endapibody %}

-Compute the logical "and" of two or more values.
+Compute the logical "and" of one or more values.
+Returns True for empty arguments.

 __Example:__ Return whether both `a` and `b` evaluate to true.

 ```rb